akeneo/pim-helpcenter/content/md/first-steps/manage-attribute-groups.md

 ![image](../img/dummy.png)

 ::: info
-«Other» is a default attribute group managed by Akeneo and it cannot be deleted.
+`Other` is a default attribute group managed by Akeneo and it cannot be deleted.
 If you do not create attribute groups, all product attributes will be gathered in this group.
 :::

 ## Sort attribute groups

 To sort attribute groups, you can drag and drop the attribute groups:
 1. Go to `Settings/Attribute Groups`
-1. Place your mouse over the icon nearby attribute to move
+1. Place your mouse over the icon nearby the attribute to move
 1. Once your mouse changes into a cross, put the group higher or lower

 ![image](../img/dummy.png)